 - Food Processor.
 Clearly the easiest method in the bunch.
 Pulse until they are all shredded.

-- Cheese.
+- Change up the cheese.
 Add grilled halloumi, goat or blue cheese to the salad for an additional flavour hit.

-- Avoiding Pine Nuts?
-No problem, use slivered almonds, pecans, hazelnuts or walnuts instead.
+- Swap slivered almonds, pecans, hazelnuts or walnuts for pine nuts.

 - Make this vegetarian by omitting the pancetta.